Marcelo-Diament/store-block/README.md

 Messages hold all the translation services responsibilities.
 There is a flow in which each text translation will be checked on user-defined context, then in-app translations, and, finally, through the automatic translation system.

 Its configuration files are placed in the `./messages` folder.
-Within this folder, there are three main files: `pt.json` , `en.json` , and `es.json` .
+Within this folder, there are three main files: `pt.json`, `en.json`, and `es.json`.
 To avoid ambiguities, there is the `context.json` file - it is a JSON file where the message is the key and its translation is the value.

-The Messages feature requires the [react-intl lib](https://github.com/formatjs/formatjs) (it is suggested to check the libs documentation out).
+The Messages feature requires the [react-intl lib](https://github.com/formatjs/formatjs) (it is suggested to check the documentation of the libs out).
 Add the lib by running this command on the terminal:

 ``` sh
 yarn add react-intl